ericblade/quagga2/README.md

 QuaggaJS usually runs in a two-stage manner (`locate` is set to `true`) where, after the barcode is located, the decoding process starts.
-Decoding is the process of converting the bars into its true meaning.
+Decoding is the process of converting the bars into their true meaning.
 Most of the configuration options within the `decoder` are for debugging/visualization purposes only.

 ```javascript